 As your baby gets used to it, you can always increase the quantity of solid food you offer, eventually replacing the milk.
 Your baby will indicate whether they want more or if they are already satisfied.
 If they ask for more food, give it to them; but if they pull away, don’t force them to eat.

 Remember that babies innately know when they are satisfied and therefore eat only what they need.
 This self-regulation can be affected when food is either limited or forced to be consumed.
-Your baby will indicate whether she’s still hungry or satisfied.
-At first, it’s likely that she will spit out most of the food you give her, but that doesn’t mean she doesn’t like it, she’s simply learning to use her tongue to swallow the food.
-When your baby wants more food she will open her mouth or move forward towards the spoon.
-If your baby doesn’t want more food, she will turn her head away, close her mouth, or cry.
+Your baby will indicate whether they’re still hungry or satisfied.

-On the other hand, you can feel confident that your baby is receiving enough calories if she is energetic.
+On the other hand, if your baby is energetic, you can feel confident that they are receiving enough calories.
 This is also true if your baby is gaining weight.
 Attend your regular appointments with your pediatrician to keep track of your baby’s growth and development.